syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Sorting.md

 # Sorting

-This section explains you about Sorting the data and about the properties and events that involve in Sorting in SfDataGrid.

 SfDataGrid allows you to apply sorting on its data by setting the [SfDataGrid.AllowSorting](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AllowSorting.html) property to `true`.
 It allows you to sort the data against one or more columns.
 When sorting is applied, the SfDataGrid automatically rearranges the data to match with the current sort criteria.
 When `SfDataGrid.AllowSorting` is `true`, you can sort the data simply by tapping the column header you wish to sort.
 Once sorting is applied, the SfDataGrid shows a sort icon in the respective column header indicating the direction of sorting.